Open-Cap-Stack/opencap/docs/Testing_Test_Endpoints.md

 # OpenCap Test Endpoints Guide

 This document provides detailed instructions for testing the various test endpoints in the OpenCap application.
-These endpoints are designed to help verify that middleware components are functioning correctly.
+Th ese endpoints are designed to help verify that middleware components are functioning correctly.

 ## Table of Contents
 - [Prerequisites](#prerequisites)